Kakamotobi/Learned/DSA/06-Sorting-Algorithms.md

 - **A special sorting algorithm that works on lists of numbers and does not make direct comparisons (ex: is i greater than i+1).**
 - It exploits the fact that information about the size of a number is encoded in the number of digits.
 	- More digits means a larger number.
-- Usually used with anything that can be expressed in binary numbers (ex: numbers, strings, images).
+- Usually used with anything that can be expressed in numbers (ex: numbers, strings, images).
 - Process
 	- Group each number in the array based off of the ones digit (ex: 5 from 425).
 	- Put them back in a list, keeping the order they are in (not sorted yet).